-If passed, Senate Bill 34 could save BASD, taxpayers money
+House Bill 526 and Senate Bill 34 could help save district, taxpayers money

-The bill is sponsored by Sen. Judy Schwank who said, “Currently, school districts are responsible for the tuition of resident students attending cyber charter schools.
+Senate Bill 34 is sponsored by Sen. Judy Schwank (D-Berks) who said, “Currently, school districts are responsible for the tuition of resident students attending cyber charter schools.
 This is set at the amount of the district's net per-student share of state basic education funding.
 Under my legislation, a district that offers a cyber program equal in scope and content to the cyber charter school will not be responsible for the tuition costs.
 Instead, tuition costs will be treated in cyber situations the same as they are when resident students attend non-district brick-and-mortar schools.”

 “Coupled with this staggering cost is that the vast majority of PA cyber schools consistently place in the bottom five percent,” Saylor said.
 “Often cyber charter students who return to the traditional public schools show significant needs for remediation.”